CprimeLearningLabs/terraform-aws-intro/labs/lab-2.3-AWS_Backend/lab2.3-aws_backend.md

 Terraform will prompt you for the bucket name.
 Type the name as per the instructions above.

 > If you enter the wrong bucket name, you will get an error.
 Unfortunately you will not be able to just re-run terraform init.
-You must first remove the .terraform subdirectory by typing "rm -rf .terraform".
+You must first remove the `.terraform` subdirectory by typing `rm -rf .terraform`.
 You can then re-run terraform init.

-Terraform will then prompt you to migrate the existing state from the “terraform.tfstate” file to the backend in AWS.
+Terraform will then prompt you to migrate the existing state from the “terraform.tfstate” file to the new backend in AWS.

-Type “yes”
+Type “yes”.

 ![Terraform init with remote backend](./images/tf-init.png "Terraform init with remote backend")

 Terraform will copy the state to AWS.
 The state will be saved in a new AWS S3 object referenced in the backend configuration above.

-Notice that the terraform.tfstate file is left remaining in your working directory.
+Notice that the `terraform.tfstate` file is left remaining in your working directory.
 You should delete the file to avoid confusion.

 ```
 rm terraform.tfstate*